gardener/gardener/docs/proposals/20-ha-control-planes.md

 > **NOTE:**
 >
 > This will not cause any loss in quorum but etcd cluster will be reduced to its limit of fault tolerance for an extended period of time.
 During this time, etcd cluster will not be able to tolerate loss of any other member as that will result in quorum loss (in a 3 member etcd cluster).

-**Scenario #2**

-It is possible that while an etcd member is being evicted to be restarted with the VPA recommended values, another etcd member crashes.
-For a 3 member etcd cluster which allows a fault tolerance of 1, this will result in loss of quorum.

-In order to ensure that the pod evictions due to VPA recommendations do not increase the risk of a quorum loss, appropriate thresholds should be chosen for VPA to ensure that scaling is not very frequent.

 ## Handling Outages